ninjadroid/simple-sinatra-app-deploy/README.md

 Additionally, you will have a t2.micro AWS instance running in your AWS console.
 You should terminate this instance to prevent unnecessary charges once completed testing.

-# Overview of playbook process

- - Add the ec2-user key to AWS
- - Create the target host instance with the relevant ports open
- - Create a deployment user on the target host
- - Login to the target host as the deployment user and:
-   - Install prerequisite packages (git, rvm, nginx)
-   - Configure Nginx
-   - Clone the repository in a timestamped path and link as the current deployment
-   - Start the bundler for the repository and keep running in the background
- - Test the site is up from localhost and the external ip of the target host

-# Additional notes:
+# Additional Notes:

-## Possible improvements could include:
+## Possible Improvements:

-Placing the instance behind a load balancer for scalability.
+ - Placing the instance behind a load balancer for scalability.
-Removing older timestamped deploys.
+ - Removing older timestamped deploys.
-Getting ip address by tag instead of ip address - this would allow for more flexible playbooks.
+ - Getting ip address by tag instead of ip address - this would allow for more flexible playbooks.
-Split playbooks into separate create, deploy and test playbooks.
+ - Split playbooks into separate create, deploy and test playbooks.
-Adding a role to destroy the instance.
+ - Adding a role to destroy the instance.